MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 Treat data as the most valuable asset of your solution.
 As an independent software vendor (ISV), you're responsible for managing your customers' data.
 Your data design strategy and choice of data store can significantly affect your customers.

-This article provides considerations to help you guarantee data integrity and confidentiality to your customers while you deliver performance as defined by the business requirements.
+This article provides guidance on how to ensure data integrity and confidentiality for your customers while meeting business performance requirements.
+It highlights key considerations to help you achieve these goals effectively.

 ## Select a data store

 The data store in a software as a service (SaaS) solution affects its architecture, performance, reliability, and transactional complexity.
 Compare the capabilities of Azure managed services with similar non-Microsoft offerings.
-In some situations, you might also consider running open source products on virtual machines.
+In some situations, you might also consider running open-source products on virtual machines.

 ### Design considerations

-- **Differentiate between your transactional and analytical operations.** Transactional and analytical data stores have distinct requirements.
-Transactional data stores support your applications, and analytics data stores are used for reporting and purposes like machine learning.
+- **Differentiate between your transactional and analytical operations.** Transactional data stores are designed to support your applications, and analytics data stores are used for reporting and tasks like machine learning.
 These stores are built with specialized products and have unique needs for performance, access patterns, schemas, and use cases.

 	This guide focuses on transactional data stores.